Delaware State Hornets football: Hornets vs. Blue Hens controversy

-The most controversial aspect of the DSU football program was the fact that it had never been scheduled by potential instate rival University of Delaware for a regular season game.
+The most controversial aspect of the DSU football program was that it had never been scheduled by potential instate rival University of Delaware for a regular season game.
 It was highly unusual for two state universities that play on the same athletic tier to not play one another, especially schools that are less than one hour's drive away from campus.
 Critics charged that this had to do with the fact that Delaware State is a historically black college.
 Furthermore, supporters of a game between DSU and UD claimed that it would be akin to other in-state college rivalries and would be good for the state.
 In response to the charges of racism on UD's part, their supporters pointed out that Delaware had scheduled and played regular season games against several other HBCUs such as Morgan State and North Carolina A&T. UD supporters also claimed that DSU's team was not as strong as the Blue Hens, and that UD's program had made commitments to other universities that they had to fulfill.
 Finally, UD supporters also noted the fact that the two colleges routinely meet in sports other than football.

-This controversy was laid to rest when UD and DSU met on the football field for the first time on November 23, 2007 in Newark, Delaware in the first round of the NCAA FCS Playoffs.
+This controversy was laid to rest when UD and DSU met on the football field for the first time on November 23, 2007, in Newark, Delaware in the first round of the NCAA FCS Playoffs.
 The Blue Hens defeated the Hornets 44–7 in front of an attendance of 19,765, the largest playoff crowd in Delaware Stadium history.
-In 2009, the teams began playing each other during the regular season, and in 2011 the teams began an annual series (skipping 2015 and 2018), with each of these games played at Delaware Stadium.
-Delaware has won all nine meetings to date as of 2019.
+In 2009, the teams began playing each other during the regular season, and in 2011 the teams began an annual series (skipping 2015 and 2018), which ended in 2022, with all but one of these games played at Delaware Stadium.
+The 2021 matchup, which was postponed from fall 2020 to April due to health and safety reason in relation to the COVID-19 pandemic, was played for the first time at Alumni Stadium.
+Delaware has won all twelve meetings to date as of 2025.